Updated August 21, 2018

-We also include the Bahamas -- which, just as technically is not part of the "Caribbean" -- because stops there are such a major part of so many Eastern Caribbean itineraries.
+We also include the Bahamas -- which is not officially part of the "Caribbean" -- and Grand Turk in Turks & Caicos because stops there are such a major part of so many Eastern Caribbean itineraries.

-These days, veteran Caribbean visitors may yawn at the thought of yet another call at an Eastern Caribbean stalwart like St. Thomas, St. Maarten or Nassau for the same reason that this region is a first-rate choice for first-time cruisers.
-That's because these ports-of-call, which also include San Juan, are among the Caribbean's most tourist developed.
-There are plenty of well-organized activities, from duty-free shopping to watersports to tours of historic sites.
+While veteran cruisers may yawn at the thought of yet another call at an Eastern Caribbean stalwart like St. Thomas, St. Maarten or Nassau, the region is first-rate for first-time cruisers.
+That's because these ports-of-call, which also include San Juan, are among the Caribbean's most developed for tourists.
+There are plenty of well-organized activities, from duty-free shopping to watersports and tours of historic sites.

 The only major difference between winter and summer in the Eastern Caribbean is a slightly warmer clime -- but it's not as searingly hot in summer as you might expect.
-Another tip for summer and fall travelers: The wamer months are when cruise lines offer the best bargains.
+Another tip: Late summer and fall, especially when kids go back to school, is when cruise lines offer the best bargains.

 More challenging in planning your cruise is determining your embarkation port and your cruise length; these are only complicated because there are so many options from which to choose.

-Offbeat Eastern Caribbean
+Eastern Caribbean Cruise Tips